 The names of candidates receiving a passing score in the examination will be placed on the eligible register in the order of their score group for a period of twelve (12) months following the date of eligibility.
 Applications will be processed on an as-received basis and promulgated to the eligible register accordingly.
 No person may compete for this examination more than once in a twelve (12) month period.
 SPECIAL CONDITIONS OF EMPLOYMENT:

 The County of Los Angeles is a Fair Chance employer.
 Except for a very limited number of positions, you will not be asked to provide information about a conviction history unless you receive a contingent offer of employment .
 The County will make an individualized assessment of whether your conviction history has a direct or adverse relationship with the specific duties of the job, and consider potential mitigating factors, including, but not limited to, evidence and extent of rehabilitation, regency of the offense(s), and age at the time of the offense(s).
 If asked to provide information about a conviction history, any convictions or court records which are exempted by a valid court order do not have to be disclosed.VACANCY INFORMATION:

-The resulting eligible register for this examination will be used to fill TEMPORARY and PERMANENT
+The list of successful candidates created from this examination will be used to fill TEMPORARY and PERMANENT

 Appointees will be required to work any shift, including evenings, nights, weekends, and holidays.APPLICATION AND FILING INFORMATION:

 Please include your Social Security Number for record control purposes.
-Federal law requires that all employees persons have a Social Security Number.NO SHARING USER ID AND PASSWORD
+Federal law requires that all employees have a Social Security Number.COMPUTER AND INTERNET ACCESS AT PUBLIC LIBRARIES:

 ADA Coordinator Phone: